tharwaninitin/etlflow/README.md

 step2.process()
 ```
 Now we can run this individually like previous step or use ETLJob api to run both of these steps as single job.
-You can find similar code [here](etljobs/src/test/scala/etljob1) along with **tests**
+You can find similar code [here](core/src/test/scala/etljobs.etljob1) along with **tests**

 ## Requirements and Installation
-This project is compiled with scala 2.11.12 and works with Apache Spark versions 2.4.x.
+This project is compiled with scala versions 2.11.12, 2.12.10 and works with Apache Spark versions 2.4.x.
 Available via [maven central](https://mvnrepository.com/artifact/com.github.tharwaninitin/etljobs).
 Add the latest release as a dependency to your project